 (as referred to by Stefan Polónyi).
 Their comparison to international examples puts them in a broader context: sometimes it is possible to

 identify the well-known international precursor of a Hungarian structure, which clearly demonstrates that knowledge transfer was very

 much possible, contradicting the myth of the Iron Curtain.
 On the other hand, the comparison sheds light on the unique skills and – by any

 standard – astonishing achievements of Hungarian shell builders.

 Within the framework of the project, we collect and catalogue the reinforced concrete shells realized in Hungary.
-We are looking for links between both Hungarian and international examples.
-Our goal is to draw a network of contacts, because we believe that this can enrich the analysis of historical structures with interesting aspects.
-Within the framework of the project, the exhibition of the same name was opened in FUGA in 2016, and it is connected to the hungarian presentation of the travelling exhibition P.L.Nervi- Art and Science of Building, which we implemented together with the Faculty of Civil Engineering.
+We are looking for possible links between Hungarian and international examples.
+Our goal is to draw a network of influence, because we believe that this can enrich the analysis of historical structures with interesting aspects.
+Within the framework of the project, the exhibition of the same name was opened in FUGA in 2016, and it is connected to the Hungarian edition of the travelling exhibition P.L.Nervi- Art and Science of Building, which we implemented together with the Faculty of Civil Engineering.

 Other participants: Balint Abraham